 #2 Delivers your message directly to your customers

 Unlike in digital ads, your audience in email marketing is those who voluntarily signed up for your form.
-Meaning, they have already given you their permission to receive news and updates about your physical therapy brand.
+This means, that they have already given you their permission to receive news and updates about your physical therapy brand.

 In that case, your #1 priority is keeping them engaged in your physical therapist brand, and to do that, email marketing allows you to send personalized messages to your patients which helps in strengthening your relationship with your existing patients.